-- 20. All countries that meet the following criteria can express their interest in becoming a recipient country under the ACT investment program: - a.
-Country must be eligible for Official Development Assistance (ODA)3 at the time of the call(s) for Expression of Interest (EoI). - b.
+- 20. All countries that meet the following criteria can express their interest in becoming a CIF country under the program: - a.
+Country must be eligible for Official Development Assistance (ODA) at the time of the call(s) for EoI. - b.
 Country should meet one or more of the following criteria: - i.
-Electricity produced from coal higher than 4 TWh per year; - ii.
+Electricity produced from coal higher than 4 TWh per year. - ii.
 Electricity produced from coal higher than 10% of total electricity generation. - iii.
 Coal production higher than 4,000 Mst per year. - c.
 Country must have an active lending program with at least one of CIF's partner MDBs. - 21.
 Additional information regarding the country selection process and eligibility can be found in Country Selection Process for ACT Investment Program, which describes in depth the following: - a.
-Details and procedures on recipient countries eligibility and how they can prepare and submit an EoI to access funding under the program. - b.
-Details and procedures on how independent expert groups will be identified and selected to review EoIs and make recommendations to the CTF Trust Fund Committee on the countries to invite to participate in the new CIF programs. - c.
-The criteria and selection process by which countries that have submitted an EoI will be assessed.
+Details and procedures on recipient countries eligibility and how they can prepare and submit an EoI to access funding under the program.